-Consider techniques for Involve level Always Think it Through What Can Go Right What Can Go Wrong As above Refer to table for inform & Consult Refer to table for Inform & Consult Refer to table for Inform & Consult Interviews Used when specific information from a small group of people is adequate • Face to face • Telephorie Be clear and open about the intent Consider questions carefully to gather relevant information.
-Ensure effective information recording methods.
-Be industrie.
-Se equitable.
-Vary timetrame for interviews to reach more people.
-Gather clear understanding of public concerns and Issues individuals feel inclined to provide input based on personalised format.
-Can help to engage hard-to-reach groups Can be very time consuming Participants can take their issues out on the interviewer Participants are itted of being interviewed on a range of issues and will not engage willingly Need skilled interviewers Face-to-face interviews may pose personal safety risks for the interviewer.
-Workshops Community members work together on a number of identified tasks that clarify issues or provide solutions Know how you plan to use public input before the workshop How you are going to manage the group - rules for engagement.
-Use trained facilitators to ensure the aims of the workshop are achieved Outcomes of workshop need to feedback prior to making decisions.
-Participants can use the opportunity to raise their concerns, needs, issues Foster equity and credibility Opportunity to hear the "silent" voices Special interest groups get to listen to other voices Unexpected additional benefits Small numbers of participants which may not be representative of community Resistance to breaking up into small groups by some participants Special Interest groups monopolise the workshop Participants after the agenda Facilitation not impartial or not skilled enough to deal with some behaviours Information session format used rathe than workshop format Feedback not recorded effectively Participants may raise unrelated issue or personal/topical issues.
-Tours/ Field Trips Make accessible to diverse groups Provide therary/tour guide Plan question/answer session Plan refreshment break and provide water during the trip Consider safety Opportunity to develop rapport with stakeholders Increase knowledge of issues and process for all involved Number of participants can be limited by resource availability Intention can be misinterpreted Project site or Council facility may reveal unintended conditions Aggrieved participant may take the opportunity to monopolise captured audience Consider techniques for Collaborate level Always Think It Through What Can Go Right What Can Go Wrong Advisory committee Commit to full process Aim for a cross-section of participants from the community Can tap into existing groups and organisations Requires a clear line of communication between the committee and Council Need an exit strategy to ensure committee disbands when role no longer required Participants can be exposed to views and arguments from different backgrounds Works well when the composition of the group remains stable Able to deal with specific issue(s) in a detailed manner Partnership approach allows for consensus in problem solving Special interest loobying can be diffused Can develop capacity in community Help build thust and cooperation.
-No clear formal mechanism to input into decision-making process.
-People do not have the time required to commit to the process.
-Timeframes are unrealistic.
-Agenda too ambittous or not specific enough.
+As above Refer to table for Inform & Consult Refer to table for Inform & Consult Refer to table for Inform & Consult Interviews Used when specific information from a small group of people is adequate • Face to face • Telephone Be clear and open about the intent Consider questions carefully to gather relevant information Ensure effective information recording methods Be inclusive See equitable Vary timetrame for interviews to reach more people Gather clear understanding of public concerns and issues Individuals feel inclined to provide input based on personalised format Can help to engage hard-to-reach groups Can be very time consuming Participants can take their issues out on the interviewer Participants are tired of being interviewed on a range of issues and will not engage willingly Need skilled interviewers Face-to-face interviews may pose personal safety risks for the interviewer Workshops Community members work together on a number of identified tasks that clarity issues or provide solutions Know how you plan to use public input before the workshop How you are going to manage the group - rules for engagement Use trained facilitators to ensure the aims of the workshop are achieved Outcomes of workshop need to feedback prior to making decisions Participants can use the opportunity to raise their concerns, needs, Issues Foster equity and credititly Opportunity to hear the "silent" voices Special interest groups get to listen to other voices Unexpected additional benefits Small numbers of participants which may not be representative of community.
+Resistance to breaking up into small groups by some participants.
+Special interest groups monopolise the workshop.
+Participants after the agenda.
+Facilitator not impartial or not skilled enough to deal with some behaviours.
+Information session format used rather than workshop format.
+Feedback not recorded effectively.
+Participants may raise unrelated issues or personal/topical issues.
+Tours/ Field Trips Make accessible to diverse groups Provide itherary/tour guide Plan question/answer session Plan refreshment break and provide water during the trip Consider safety Opportunity to develop rapport with stakeholders Increase knowledge of Issues and process for all Involved Number of participants can be limited by resource availability Intention can be misinterpreted Project site or Council facility may reveal unintended conditions Aggreed participant may take the opportunity to monopoliee captured audience Consider techniques for Collaborate level Always Think It Through What Can Go Right What Can Go Wrong Advisory committee Commit to full process Aim for a cross-section of participants from the community Can tap into existing groups and organisations Requires a clear line of communication between the committee and Council Need an exit strategy to ensure committee disbands when role no longer required Participants can be exposed to views and arguments from different backgrounds Works well when the composition of the group remains stable Able to deal with specific issue(s) in a detailed manner Partnership approach allows for consensus in problem solving Special interest lobbying can be diffused Can develop capacity in community Helip build trust and cooperation between key stakeholders No clear formal mechanism to input into decision-making process People do not have the time required to commit to the process Timeframes are unrealistic Agenda too ambittous or not specific enough